DateRangePicker

 </script>

-The handler function of the select event takes the CustomEvent object as a parameter and returns an object with the new value of the date picker (start and end dates of the selected range).
+The handler function of the change event takes an object with the new value of the date range picker (start and end dates of the selected range).

 Related sample: DateRangePicker